 Suitable surgical methods for implanting bone and soft tissue grafts into a patient are well known to those of ordinary skill in the art to which the present invention pertains, and such methods are equally applicable to implantation of the present plasticized grafts.
 Those of ordinary skill in the art to which the present invention pertains can readily determine, select and employ suitable surgical methods without undue experimentation.

-Further details of the process of the invention are pre-
+Further details of the process of the invention are presented in the examples that follow:

 Processing of a Frozen Distal Femur